-1. Lowers the risk of age-related conditions - Strong social support has been linked to lower inflammation in the body, which researchers believe plays a role in age-related conditions such as Alzheimer’s disease, arthritis, osteoporosis, some cancers, and cardiovascular disease.
+1. Lowers the risk of age-related conditions: Strong social support has been linked to lower inflammation in the body, which researchers believe plays a role in age-related conditions, such as Alzheimer’s Disease, arthritis, osteoporosis, some cancers, and cardiovascular disease.

-3. Helps prevent depression - A strong social support system can be critical to good mental health.
+3. Helps prevent depression: A strong social support system can be critical to good mental health.
 Research shows that activities like hobbies, social clubs, volunteering, and family gatherings are strong protective factors for depression in older adults.

 Popular Holiday Retirement Activities

-Living in an independent living community naturally sets you up with opportunities that support good health and social connections.
+Living in an independent living community provides you with opportunities that support good health and social connections.
 A survey of 3,910 seniors found that those who lived in retirement communities were two to five times more likely than non-residents to engage in regular movement, social situations, and exercise.
 Studies also find that older people with good social support are more likely to engage in physically active leisure time.

-Activities vary by community, but some examples of activities in our communities that help bring people together, get them moving and talking, and most importantly, provide a lot of laughs include:
+Activities vary by community, but some examples of activities in our communities that help bring people together, get them moving and talking and, most importantly, provide a lot of laughs include:

 Residents love our annual Winter Games.
 Favorite events include snow ball tosses, mummy races, snowman-building competitions, snowball fights, ping pong ball, and timed competitions in bean bag toss, ring toss, golfing, and pong in a cup.
-At the last Winter Games, residents at our Redwood Retirement Residence got edible gold medals made out of Vanilla Oreos and strips of Fruit by the Foot.
+At the last Winter Games, residents at our Redwood Retirement Residence received edible gold medals made out of Vanilla Oreos and strips of Fruit by the Foot.

 Arts and Crafts